mr-shit/very_important_project/README.md

-# Very important project 2 💩
+# Very important project 💩

-How to become a super contributor (version 2)?
+How to become a super contributor?